Aircloak/aircloak/air/docs/content/sql/query-results.md

 ### max() and min()

 The `max()` function drops the rows for a small number of users with the highest values (using a noisy number of users as with `sum()`).
 It then takes the average value of the next small number of distinct users with the highest values, and uses this average as the max (with potentially some additional noise, if the spread among this set of values is high).
-As such, the anonymized max may be very far from the true max.
+As such, the anonymised max may be very far from the true max.

 The `min()` function operates the same as `max()`, except using low numbers.
 Unless the data includes negative numbers, `min()` tends to have less distortion than `max()`.